Welcome

 • Hosts: Profs.
 Gwynn Elfring (UBC) and Shervin Bagheri (KTH)

-• Methodology: Computational fluid dynamics
+• Methodology: Computational

 squirmers Chaotic mixing of an active suspension of “shakers” at 40% volume fraction due to hydrodynamic interactions.